How Perps Trading Works

 Example Trade

 Suppose a trader wants to open a 2x long SOL position at a position size of $1000 USD by depositing $500 USD worth of SOL as a collateral and borrowing $500 USD worth of SOL from the pool.
+Assume the hourly borrow rate for SOL is 0.012%.

 Initial Position Value | $1000 |